-This homemade garlic Shrimp Scampi comes together with just a few simple ingredients….shrimp (obviously), garlic, crushed red pepper (you can skip this if you’re sensitive to spice), butter, olive oil, white wine (also can be subbed with chicken stock), salt, pepper, parsley.
-Nothing fancy about how to make shrimp scampi except the flavor!
+The entire recipe (sauce AND shrimp) can be made in about the same time it takes to boil your pasta!
+You’ll need just a few simple ingredients….shrimp (obviously), garlic, crushed red pepper (you can skip this if you’re sensitive to spice), butter, olive oil, white wine (also can be subbed with chicken stock), salt, pepper, parsley.

 Your best bet is a crisp dry white wine that you’ll enjoy drinking with your amazing meal!
-You may enjoy a Pinot Grigio, Viognier, dry Riesling or Sauvignon Blanc along with this dish.
+You may enjoy any of the following:

 - Bang Bang Shrimp

 - Sheet Pan Shrimp Boil – Fun for a crowd and easy to make!

 - Skillet Shrimp Fajitas – Fresh flavors!

 We love this easy Shrimp Scampi recipe so much it’s on regular rotation here during the school year.
 And the best part?
 There’s very little cleanup since it’s cooked in just one pot.
 If you want to skip the pasta (and the bread….but WHY?), you can serve it with a fresh green salad.